mysticmetal/yDownloader/README.md

 # yDownloader
 #
-## downloader for downloading videos from youtube made in react and nodejs bsaed on youtube-dl
+## downloader for downloading videos from youtube. made in react and nodejs based on youtube-dl
 #
 * npm install
 * npm start